gonengazit/Celia/cctas.md

 carts not based on these may or may not work. for a cart that uses a different scheme, it may be tased by defining the functions `__tas_load_level(idx)` and `__tas_level_index()`.
 These functions must be consistent with one another.

+in addition, a table called `__tas_settings` may be defined, which may contain the following values
+* `disable_loading_jank` - if set to true, don't apply loading jank on any level, and don't allow modifying it

 # Keybinds
 * __F__ - go to next level
 * __S__ - go to previous level